crpbbs/AulasLinux/Aula09-Como instalar WordPress no Debian 12.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 (Y)es/(N)o: N
 Account registered.
-Requesting a certificate for nextcloud.linuxlab.blog.br
+Requesting a certificate for wordpress.linuxlab.blog.br

 Successfully received certificate.
-Certificate is saved at: /etc/letsencrypt/live/nextcloud.linuxlab.blog.br/fullchain.pem Key is saved at:         /etc/letsencrypt/live/nextcloud.linuxlab.blog.br/privkey.pem This certificate expires on 2023-12-30.
+Certificate is saved at: /etc/letsencrypt/live/wordpress.linuxlab.blog.br/fullchain.pem Key is saved at:         /etc/letsencrypt/live/wordpress.linuxlab.blog.br/privkey.pem This certificate expires on 2023-12-30.
 These files will be updated when the certificate renews.
 Certbot has set up a scheduled task to automatically renew this certificate in the background.

 Deploying certificate
-Successfully deployed certificate for nextcloud.linuxlab.blog.br to /etc/apache2/sites-available/nextcloud-le-ssl.conf Congratulations!
-You have successfully enabled HTTPS on https://nextcloud.linuxlab.blog.br
+Successfully deployed certificate for wordpress.linuxlab.blog.br to /etc/apache2/sites-available/wordpress-le-ssl.conf Congratulations!
+You have successfully enabled HTTPS on https://wordpress.linuxlab.blog.br

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 If you like Certbot, please consider supporting our work by: